“If we’re constantly slammed with these images, we will be looking over our shoulders rather than reaching out to each other.”

 Heart Disease & High Blood Pressure

 Among adults in West Englewood, 38% have been diagnosed with high blood pressure compared to 25% of U.S. residents.
-17% have been diagnosed with heart disease, compared to a national incidence of 11%.
+17% have been diagnosed with heart disease.

 From the forums: Residents were familiar with the prevalence of heart disease and high blood pressure; they believed that the statistics may even underrepresent the true prevalence.
 “Many may have heart disease, but have not been diagnosed,” one participant said.
 They pointed to a lack of services for chronic conditions and routine wellness care—as one resident explained, “There’s no services to help get to the doctor in the first place, and then no support services even if something is wrong.”